North Dakota • 2026 Tax Year • Updated March 1, 2026

 ๐ŸŒพ The North Dakota Advantage

-The company provides $120,000 worth of infant care benefits for a net cost of just $13,000โ€”that's only 11% of the total cost!
+The company provides $120,000 worth of child care benefits for a net cost of just $13,000โ€”that's only 11% of the total cost!
 The 3-Layer Stack makes premium child care affordable even for smaller manufacturers competing for talent against the oil patch.
+2026 Scalability: Under the OBBBA expansion, the federal 45F cap is now $600K for small businesses ($500K for large), meaning this 11% net cost model can scale to much larger workforces without hitting a federal wall.

 ๐ŸŽ Bonus ND Benefits